sftpgo/docs/docs/post-login-hook.md

+---
+description: "Run a custom action after a successful or failed login in SFTPGo.
+Use for audit logging, notifications, or adaptive security."
+---

 # Post-login hook

 This hook is executed after a login or after closing a connection for authentication timeout.
 Defining an appropriate `post_login_scope` you can get notifications for failed logins, successful logins or both.